 Our ethos is 100% natural.
 The majority of men and women who come for treatments just want to look fresher and brighter, and a bit younger.

-What’s your favourite treatment to perform?
+What’s your favourite aesthetic treatment to perform?

 I absolutely love tear trough filler.
 It’s not the sort of treatment you can give to everyone - it can make some people look worse.
 For example, if they have a lot of skin laxity or bags in the under eye area, its just not going to work.
 But on the right patient it's incredible, so patient selection is key.
 The outcome can be so dramatic from using just one ml of filler that I’ve had some patients almost cry when they look in the mirror afterwards because they look so amazing.
 Using a cannula for this, there’s very little downtime too, which is great!

-What’s your favorite treatment to have done?
+What’s your favourite treatment to have done?

 Profhilo!
 I love it!
 After I have it done, people always tell me I look so fresh.
 I have so many people asking me if I’ve changed my makeup when I’m not even wearing any, or asking if I’m pregnant because my skin is glowing so much!
 I have it every three months without fail.